Complete a 3 Question Survey and Earn a re:Post Badge

 - The function's duration limit is reached before Lambda can run the function's code that outputs logs.

-If you can't determine what's causing the timeouts after reviewing the logs, try one or more of the following solutions:
+If you can't determine what caused the timeouts from the CloudWatch logs, then try one or more of the following solutions:

-- Verify that the retry count and timeout settings on the AWS SDK that you're using allow enough time for your function to initialize.
+- Verify that the retry count and timeout settings on the AWS SDK that you used allow enough time for your function to initialize.

 - Increase the Lambda function's timeout setting temporarily to allow enough time for the function code to generate log data.